dnacreative/drupal_sectools/README.md

 --------------------------
 Adds the 'modules-usages-status' (mus) Drush command.
 Generate a CSV listing of all modules with their versions and associated usage counts.
-This can be used as input into security auditting scope.
+This can be used as input into security auditing scope.